bm2-lab/scMVP/README.md

 ### Reference
-A deep generative model for multi-view profiling of single-cell RNA-seq and ATAC-seq data.(submited) 2021
+A deep generative model for multi-view profiling of single-cell RNA-seq and ATAC-seq data.
+Genome Biology 2021 (accepted)